Flow

 ~/.pilot/

-bin/ # Installed binaries (pilotctl, pilot-rendezvous)
+bin/ # Installed binaries (daemon, pilotctl, gateway, updater)

 config.json # Configuration file

-identity.key # Ed25519 keypair (persistent identity)
+identity.json # Ed25519 keypair (persistent identity)

 trust.json # Trust state (trusted peers, pending requests)